-The Annerley Branch has adopted stances on several foreign policy issues.
+Annerley Labor has adopted stances on several foreign policy issues and believes that Australia must have its own independent position on international issues.
 Important amongst these issues are the plight of the people of West Papua and of Palestine.
-Our resolutions on these two urgent matters are as follows:
+Our long standing resolutions on these two urgent matters are as follows:

 ABR1617/23 – Resolution regarding West Papua

 The Annerley Branch recognises and strongly supports Article 1 of the International Covenant on Civil and Political Rights (ICCPR), which states that “All peoples have the right of self-determination.
 By virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development”.
 We believe that such a right should be decided by a free and democratic vote undertaken by secret ballot, respecting the key principles of universal suffrage and the fundamental freedoms of speech and expression.

 Importantly, we also assert that the cause of self-determination of any oppressed people is, and ought to be, the cause of all progressive political movements, parties and individuals across the globe – including the Australian Labor Party.

 (1) That the indigenous peoples of the Indonesian province of West Papua are ethnically and culturally different from the broader population of the Republic of Indonesia;

 (2) The struggle for self-determination of the people of West Papua has been violently suppressed by the Indonesian government since the withdrawal of Dutch colonial rule in 1962, culminating in serious ongoing and systemic violations and abuse of human rights including acts of genocide, torture, rape, destruction of property, various forms of oppression and discrimination, with one estimate that up to 500,000 West Papuans have died as a result of military occupation;